Wi-Fi Connection

 In the above code:

-• We initialize the TCP/IP stack with the tcpip_adapter_init() call
+• We initialize the TCP/IP stack with version-dependent calls.
+Modern ESP-IDF (v4.1+) uses esp_netif_init() while older versions use tcpip_adapter_init()

-• Similarly, the Wi-Fi subsystem and its station interface is initialized with the calls to esp_wifi_init() and esp_wifi_set_mode()
+• The Wi-Fi subsystem and its station interface is initialized with the calls to esp_wifi_init() and esp_wifi_set_mode()

 • Finally, the hard-coded SSID and passphrase configuration of the target Wi-Fi network are configured and we start the station using a call to esp_wifi_start()

 Wi-Fi is a protocol that can generate asynchronous events like connectivity lost, connection established, DHCP Address received etc. The event loop collects events from the TCP/IP Stack and the Wi-Fi subsystem.
-The call to esp_event_loop_init() initialises the event loop.
-The event loop delivers these events to the callback that is registered through the first parameter.
+The modern ESP-IDF uses a default event loop that must be created with esp_event_loop_create_default().
+Events are delivered to registered handlers for specific event bases and IDs.

 The asynchronous event handler that is registered with the event loop can be implemented as: